Van Badham: Other writing

 In 2009 it was announced that Badham had been signed for a three-book deal by Pan Macmillan Australia.
 Her first book, Burnt Snow, was released in September 2010.
 In November 2021 she released her debut non-fiction book with Australian independent publisher Hardie Grant Books, Qanon and On.

 Media career

-In 2013 Badham began publishing political commentary and arts criticism for the Guardian Australia website.
+In 2013 Badham began writing political commentary and arts criticism for the Guardian Australia website.

 Her commentary has also appeared in publications The New York Times, Bloomberg, The Irish Times, Der Freitag, The Sydney Morning Herald, The Age, Women's Agenda, Australian Cosmopolitan, and Daily Life.
-As a commentator, she has been a guest of The Drum on ABC Television, Politics HQ on Sky News Australia, Radio National, Sunrise and The Project and in appeared many times as a panellist on the ABC's Q&A programme.
+As a commentator, she has been a guest of The Drum on ABC Television, Politics HQ on Sky News Australia, Radio National, Sunrise and The Project and appeared many times as a panellist on the ABC's Q&A programme.

 She has also been a featured speaker at the Wheeler Centre, Festival of Dangerous Ideas, All About Women festival, Melbourne Writers Festival and Australian Council of Trade Unions National Congress.